This page is from APP, the official source of professional practice for policing.

 - all level 2 cases are reviewed within a maximum period of 16 weeks

-Level 1 cases should be reviewed and managed in accordance with directives from the National Police Chief Council.
+Level 1 cases should be reviewed and managed in accordance with directives from the National Police Chiefs' Council (NPCC).
 To support this, chief officers should ensure they have the appropriate systems in place to manage threat, risk and harm.

-- Nominal has been managed as Low Risk for the last 3 years in the community
+- Nominal has been managed as low risk for the last three years in the community.

 Reactive management examples